brikis98/yevgeniy-brikman-homepage/_posts/2012-01-01-the-startup-of-you.md

 date: "2012-01-01"
 ---

 An important read and perhaps one that should be required for everyone graduating from college these days.
 People still act as if there are these fixed "job" entities just waiting for them as soon as they get a degree; unfortunately, this is just not the case.
-Nowadays, it's more of a pure market than ever and you are a merchant selling your skills.
+Nowadays, it's more of a pure market than ever, and you are a merchant selling your skills.

 The book does meander into the "self-help" flavor at times and the "you should REALLY be using LinkedIn" at other times.
 However, for the most part, it's full of compelling anecdotes, good advice on networking, and a strong theme of personal growth and adaptation.